Add

 adding any modifiers for weapons and allies.
 If you lose a combat, you loose a

 card in your hand.
-If you have no cards in your hand...you're dead.
+If you have no cards in your hand... you're dead.

 Gameplay is simple and fast paced.
 Figuring out how and where to move is the

-most complex task of gameplay and adds some interesting strategic decisions.
+most complex task of game play and adds some interesting strategic decisions.
 Do

 you know where the President is, but want to mislead the other players before